joshstephenson/Sliding-Tile-Puzzle/README.md

 ## About

 This is by no means an original project, but it was an excuse to learn SwiftUI a bit more, as well as an excuse to build a binary heap and priority queue, which I hadn't done before.
-Building a binary heap is probably not a great idea for a production worthy app, as you could most likely find one, but it is a very simple data structure when backed by an array (See [MinimumPriorityQueue.swift](https://github.com/joshstephenson/Sliding-Tile-Puzzle/blob/main/TilePuzzle/Shared/MinimumPriorityQueue.swift.))
-Priority Queues are a common data structure for solving games where efficiency of moves is important.
+Building a binary heap is probably not a great idea for a production worthy app, as you could most likely find one, but it is a very simple data structure when backed by an array (See [MinimumPriorityQueue.swift](https://github.com/joshstephenson/Sliding-Tile-Puzzle/blob/main/TilePuzzle/Shared/MinimumPriorityQueue.swift.)).
+Priority queues are a common data structure for solving games where efficiency of moves is important.
 In the case of a sliding tile puzzle, it can be solved with many sets of moves, but using a minimum priority queue ensures you identify the set of fewest moves in order to solve.

 ## This project can: